malfattti/garden/Nation-state, transnationalism, and language.md

 		- citizenship is a category that involves gradations of esteem depending on the different subcategories of citizens
 		- higher skilled workers enjoy more rights, welfare protection and flexible choices in acquiring citizenship
 - **Future directions:**
-	- it is important to keep in mind that transnationalism as a label cannot account for all the different kinds of migrants and
+	- it is important to keep in mind that transnationalism as a label cannot account for/distinguish all the different kinds of migrants and migran trajectories.
+		-  It is important to keep these in mind to understand how nation-state ideologies affect different migrants differently
+	-